Great Malvern Priory: Modern renaissance

 By 1788 the Priory had fallen into disrepair.
 It was partly restored in 1812 and again in 1816, 1834 and 1841.
 A careful restoration was carried out in 1860 under the direction of Sir George Gilbert Scott, the famous architect, who also designed the roof of the nave in imitation of the medieval original.

 Present day

-The church has around 350 on the parochial council electoral roll.
+The church has around 314 on the parochial council electoral roll.
 Services are a mixture of traditional elements with some modern elements.
 The choir is well established.
 There are several active groups for children and young people.
 The church sponsors several "Mission Partners".

-The current incumbent is The Revd Rod Corke, who is the Vicar of Malvern.
+The current incumbent is The Revd Dr Roger Latham, who is the Vicar of Malvern.
 A past incumbent was the Christian writer Anthony C. Deane.

 The building was given Grade I listed status, protecting it from unauthorised modifications or demolition.

 Architecture

 The present building dates from 1085, with mainly 15th-century structure, floor, and wall tiles.
 Extensions to the original Norman architecture church began around 1440 in the Perpendicular style and work continued until 1502.
 The great square central tower is very similar to that of the nearby Gloucester Cathedral; it was built by the same masons.
 It was redesigned in Perpendicular style by Sir Reginald Bray and has a very plain interior.
 The chancel is also Perpendicular in style, and contains the monument of John Knotsford (died 1589), a participant in the dissolution of the former monastic foundation.
 It is largely thanks to his patronage that the church, and particularly its medieval glass, survived so well.